skip to main content

 Scrubbing

-Surprisingly, this doesn’t refer to wearing scrubs.
-Instead, scrubbing is the process of checking claims for inaccuracies and errors before sending them for processing.
-Claims can be rejected for errors, so scrubbing is an important step.
+Scrubbing is the process of checking claims for inaccuracies and errors before sending them for processing.
+Claims can be rejected for errors, which can delay reimbursement payments to providers, so scrubbing is an important step.

 Unbundling